cindymwu29-prog/portfolio/README.md

 This repository contains my personal portfolio website.

 ## About
-This site showcases my programming projects and technical skills.
+The website showcases my programming projects, skills and experience as a software development student.

 ## Technologies
 HTML